LAAC-LSCP/laac-lscp.github.io/docs/administrative-platforms.md

 ![cnrs arian website, page for first request of telework](../ressources/img/first-request-telework.png)

-2. Declare your teleworked days using [agate-tempo](https://agate-tempo.cnrs.fr){:target="_blank"} (woth sesame credentials).
+2. Declare your teleworked days using [agate-tempo](https://agate-tempo.cnrs.fr){:target="_blank"} (with sesame credentials).
 In the 'Absences'section, click the 'Télétravail' tab, select 'Nouvelle demande'.
 Then enter the start and end date and validate (you can select 'periodique' for recurring telework days).

 ![cnrs agate tempo website, 'Absences' tab, 'Télétravail' and enter information to ask for teleworked time.
 'Valider' to send your request](../ressources/img/declare-telework.png)